singularityhub/docker2singularity/README.md

 The last argument (without a letter) is the name of the docker image, as you would specify to run with Docker (e.g., `docker run ubuntu:latest`)

+**Custom Install Script**

+You can add your own custom step 9 to customize the final image by mounting a bash script to `/custom/tosingularity`.
+The script will be sourced, so you'll have access to all the `docker2singularity.sh` script variables.

 ## Legacy